marciosindeaux/kotlin-web-file-manage/documentation/ADR (Archtecture Decision Records)/003 - About use AES.md

 ## 2.Context

-After understanding some needs established by the client for name encryption, we understand that because it is a simpler encryption, the AES (Advanced Encryption Standard) algorithm seems to be lightweight, safe and useful for the situation.
+After understanding some needs established by the client for encryption, we understand that because it is a simpler encryption, the AES (Advanced Encryption Standard) algorithm seems to be lightweight, safe and useful for the situation.
 Thinking about its integrations with java and kotlin, it seems to be a good, simple and maintainable solution.

 ## 3.Justifications
 ### 3.1 A simple and complete encryption